-POLICY 2(e): Conserving non-designated heritage assets outside the Conservation Area This policy does not drive land use or location of development but relates to qualitative criteria for developments e.g. conserving non designated heritage assets.
-It seeks development to make a positive contribution to the character and appearance of the Conservation Area and/or significance of heritage assets which is in conformity with the adopted Birmingham Development Plan policies GA1.3 and TP12.
+POLICY 2(e): Conserving This policy does not drive land use or location of development but relates to No non-designated heritage qualitative criteria for developments e.g. conserving non designated heritage assets outside the assets.
+It seeks development to make a positive contribution to the character Conservation Area and appearance of the Conservation Area and/or significance of heritage assets which is in conformity with the adopted Birmingham Development Plan policies GA1.3 and TP12.
 No Likely Significant Effect.
-No POLICY 2(f): Diversity in residential space including affordable housing This policy does not drive land use or location of development but relates to housing sizes, types and tenures.
-The policy is in conformity with adopted BDP policies TP 30 and TP31.
-No Likely Significant Effect No POLICY 2(g): Diversity in business space The policy encourages a range of sizes and types of buildings for business use suitable for start-ups.
+POLICY 2(f): Diversity in This policy does not drive land use or location of development but relates to No NO residential space includin affordable housing policies TP 30 and TP31.
+No Likely Significant Effect POLICY 2(g): Diversity in The policy encourages a range of sizes and types of buildings for business use No business space suitable for start-ups.
 It is not proposing any site allocations and is not likely to have a significant effect on the integrity of any European sites.
-No POLICY 2(h): Meanwhile uses The policy encourages temporary use on vacant plots or buildings which contributes to the vitality of the Jewellery Quarter.
+POLICY 2(h): Meanwhile The policy encourages temporary use on vacant plots or buildings which No uses contributes to the vitality of the Jewellery Quarter.
 Meanwhile uses are relatively short term as the plot or building will be pending redevelopment, upgrade or a long-term use.
 They do not involve permanent installations or modifications to sites.
 The uses or proposals will need to be in conformity with policies in this plan and the BDP.
-The policy is not likely to have significant effect on the integrity of any European sites.
-No POLICY 2(i): Avoiding nuisance The policy encourages identifying and mitigating any nuisance at design stage.
-Developers and applicants encouraged to identify and mitigate foreseeable local conditions that may cause nuisance (including but not limited to noise, smells, vibration, traffic, installations (existing or proposed), gulls and vermin) to neighbours and existing or future occupiers of the proposed development.
+The policy is not likely to have significant effect on the integrity of any European sites. enection the integrity of any European sites.
+POLICY 2(i): Avoiding The policy encourages identifying and mitigating any nuisance at design stage.
+No nuisance Developers and applicants encouraged to identify and mitigate foreseeable local conditions that may cause nuisance (including but not limited to noise, smells, vibration, traffic, installations (existing or proposed), gulls and vermin) to neighbours and existing or future occupiers of the proposed development.
 The approach is in conformity with paragraph 182 of the NPPF.
-No